 We were so excited when the VCR came out because it meant that we could record things and watch them later!
 How cool is that?
 We can go out and do something while our VCR is busy recording Miami Vice!
 That’s so radical.

-We got cable when it first came out and HBO, Showtime and Cinemax only showed second run movies.
+My family got cable when it first came out and HBO, Showtime, and Cinemax only showed second run movies.
 They didn’t make anything of their own.
 MTV actually showed music on television.

-Now, if you’ll excuse me, I need to go slather Ben Gay all over my wrinkly bones before The Wheel Of Fortune comes on.
+Now, if you’ll excuse my old self, I need to go slather Ben Gay all over my wrinkly bones before The Wheel Of Fortune comes on.